Hyperfocus by Chris Bailey

 HyperFocus by Chris Bailey

-HyperFocus is about how you can increase your concentration by focusing on one task at one time, by doing this, you will be able to understand your mind better and will be able to tell what kind of tasks are important and which tasks will waste your time.
+HyperFocus is about increasing your concentration by focusing on one task at a time.
+By doing this, you’ll understand your mind better and be able to distinguish between tasks that are important and those that will only waste your time.

 HyperFocus Summary

-Chris Bailey author of HyperFocus talks about the two most productive modes: the focused mode (Hyperfocus) and the creative mode (Scatterfocus).
+Chris Bailey, the author of HyperFocus, talks about two of the most productive modes: the focused mode (Hyperfocus) and the creative mode (Scatterfocus).

-• Creative mode is where ideas are born in your brain, for me whenever I feel that I don’t know what to write than I usually take a walk or shower.
-That freshens my mind and gives me a clear idea about what should be done next and how…
+Creative mode is where ideas flow.
+For me, when I don’t know what to write, I take a walk or a shower.
+It clears my mind and helps me figure out what to do next.

-Also, Chris also talks about habits, and to understand habits, make sure you read Atomic Habits by James Clear.
+Chris also talks about habits, so make sure you check out Atomic Habits by James Clear to dive deeper into understanding habits.

 Now, let’s dive into the book…